Daniel Smith Watercolor Lightfast Testing Reviews Demo Painting Videos

 Hematite and Hematite Burnt Scarlet Genuine for the fur:

 The following colors are majorly fugitive with signs of fading starting within one month.
-Lightfast colors last for a year or more of daily light exposure, and I will expand on which colors faded by the 1 year mark further down the page.
+Lightfast colors last for a year or more of daily light exposure, and I will expand on which colors faded by the 1 year mark below.

 The small 5ml tube kits are ideal for beginners and artists on a budget, allowing you to get a good mixing color set at a lower cost than their larger 15ml tubes.
 The primatek set is a wonderful way to try out their granulating colors, especially for those who haven't decided if they enjoy texture in their artwork yet.
 The 5ml tubes can fill a half pan (standard tray size for travel palettes) more than a couple times, giving you plenty of paint to create dozens of small paintings (like artist trading cards or 5x7s) or a few larger pieces.